Skip Ribbon Commands

 • The ‘structure’ of a board refers to who sits on the board.
 Currently, only elected representatives sit on Metro Vancouver’s boards.
 This ensures community representation.
 However, some of the options being considered include adding different expertise into decision making.

-All feedback will be provided to the Metro Vancouver Boards for discussion in July 2026 and help inform decisions on the proposed changes.
+All the feedback received during the engagement period is now being reviewed and will be sent to Metro Vancouver Boards for discussion in July 2026 to help inform their decision making around the proposed changes.

 How Metro Vancouver’s boards work now